MORNING BALLOON LAUNCHES

 It has been 37 years since Guy Gauthier purchased his first hot-air balloon.
 Within a year Gauthier began competing on the Kool Pro Balloon Tour and found his love of balloon competition.
 He has since competed in National and International championships, has toured as a commercial balloon pilot, has taught others to fly, served as a Designated Balloon Examiner, sold balloons, designed and built hot-air balloons, and repaired balloons at his Certified Repair Station, Balloon Repairs of East Texas (BRET).
 He has been able to fly balloons in many different parts of the world, such as Morocco, Kenya, Europe, Japan and Mexico.

 John is employed at Walker Electric as a Master Electrician/Estimator/Project Manager.
-John’s crew has expanded for the weekend with the addition of his new daughter Addison!
-Also crewing is his girlfriend Torie Sedlarik, her daughter Ava, & Friends Ryan Pendall & Joel Leatherman.
+John is joined this year by his better half, Torie Sedlarik, daughters Ava, & Friends Ryan Pendall & Casey Sterly.

 Brandon Heavin is from Moody, Texas.
 Brandon's father, Gary taught him how to fly.
 He has been a licensed balloon pilot since 2002 and has over 225 hours as pilot-in-command of a balloon.
 Brandon is currently raising beef cattle and farming - "Someone has to feed the people!"

 The name of his balloon is "Ms B Heavin" which is a play on the 'infamous' Heavin name and for his wife, Amy.